Ex-wife or friend defecated in their bed in "fitting end" to marriage, Depp tells court | International

 Movie star Johnny Depp told London's High Court on Friday that his ex-wife Amber Heard or her friend had defecated in their bed in what he described as a "fitting end to the relationship".

-Giving evidence in his libel action against Britain's Sun newspaper, which labelled him a wife-beater, Depp has faced four days of cross-examination over allegations from Heard that he physically attacked her on at least 14 occasions during a three-year period from 2013.
-The court heard on Friday that one such incident followed a party to celebrate Heard's 30th birthday party in April 2016, the Sun's lawyer Sasha Wass said.
+Giving evidence over four days in his libel action against Britain's Sun newspaper, which labelled him a wife-beater, Depp has faced allegations that he physically attacked Heard on at least 14 occasions during a three-year period from 2013.
+The court was told on Friday that one such incident followed a party to celebrate Heard's 30th birthday party in April 2016, the Sun's lawyer Sasha Wass said.

 ABSURD "I was convinced it was Miss Heard herself or one of her cohort involved in leaving human faeces on the bed," he said.
 "I thought it was a strangely, oddly fitting end to the relationship."